CKalitin/ckalitin.github.io/_posts/2023-10-21-art-is-dead.md

 Have you ever been to a birthday party for children?
 And one of the children
 Won't stop screaming
-Cause he's just a little attention attractor
+Cause he's just a little attention attractor</i>

-When he grows up
+<i>When he grows up
 To be a comic or actor
 He'll be rewarded
 ...